cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 # cc-legacy-mod-converter

-`convert.py` attempts to convert the legacy `Cortex Command B33` to the modern `Cortex Command Community Project`, but you'll likely have to do some final finishing touches to succesfully complete the conversion.
+`convert.py` attempts to convert the legacy `Cortex Command` mods to the modern `Cortex Command Community Project` mods, but you'll likely have to do some final finishing touches to succesfully complete the conversion.

 > There are going to be cases that require user intervention.
 Priority, for example, is one of them.
 Few things should be setting sound priority,